Ente-Veedu/.github/profile/README.md

 ## 🚀 Getting Started

-Ente Veedu consists of multiple services that work together to provide end-to-end cross-border remittances.
+Ente Veedu is built as a collection of services that work together to provide seamless cross-border remittances on the Stellar network.

 ### Prerequisites